Home » Blog » Conical Taper GDT

 Taper gauges are the most basic and rapid detection method for GD&T conical taper measurement, suitable for qualitative judgement of whether the taper is qualified in mass production.

-By using a standard taper gauge to match the measured taper (plug gauge for internal cones and ring gauge for external cones), the qualification is determined by observing the gap between the conical surface and the gauge body (qualified if the gap is uniform and smaller than the allowable value).
+By using a standard taper gauge to match the measured taper (plug gauge for internal cones and ring gauge for external cones), the conformance is determined by observing the gap between the conical surface and the gauge body (qualified if the gap is uniform and smaller than the allowable value).

 Steps: